 - 37. In children aged under 24 months, are anti-RSV monoclonal antibodies useful in preventing the onset of bronchiolitis or in reducing clinical severity if it develops?
 Are they particularly indicated for a specific population or a high-risk population? - 38.
-In what patients is it viable, in terms of cost/benefit, to administer anti-RSV monoclonal antibodies in order to prevent acute bronchitis?
+In what patients is it viable in terms of cost/benefit, to administer anti-RSV monoclonal antibodies in order to prevent acute bronchitis?
 Is it viable to administer them as treatment during the acute phase? - 39.
 What measures are useful in preventing community transmission of RSV and other respiratory viruses? - 40.
 What measures are useful in preventing hospital transmission of RSV and other respiratory viruses? - 41.
 In patients with acute bronchiolitis, what is the relationship between maternal smoking during pregnancy and passive exposure of children to tobacco smoke and the incidence and severity of the illness? - 42.
 In patients with acute bronchiolitis, what is the relationship between breastfeeding and the incidence and severity of the illness? - 43.
 In patients with acute bronchiolitis, what is the relationship between prematurity, birthweight, mother's age, number of siblings, time of year, patient's chronological age at the beginning of the respiratory virus season, nursery school attendance and comorbidities with the incidence and severity of the illness?

-PROGRESSION

-- 44. What is the usual duration of signs and symptoms in patients with acute bronchiolitis?
-What percentage of patients with acute bronchiolitis are admitted to hospital?
-Of these, how many are admitted to PICUs? - 45.
-Do patients with acute bronchiolitis have a higher risk of developing recurrent wheezing/asthma? - 46.
-In patients with acute bronchiolitis, do anti-RSV monoclonal antibodies reduce the risk of developing recurrent wheezing/asthma?
+- ages and symptoms in patients with acute bronchi atients with acute bronchiolitis are admitted to hospiare admitted to PICUs?

+Late bronchiolitis have a higher risk of developing recurrent with acute bronchiolitis, have a higher risk of developing recurrent with acute bronchiolitis, do anti-RSV monoclonal antibodies reduced that a developing recurrent wheezing/asthma?

+A developing recurrent wheezing/asthma?